Komodo Dragon, The Indonesian Endemic Animal

 Reporting from Encyclopaedia Britannica (2015), Komodo dragons (Varanus Komodoensis) are only found on Komodo Island, Rinca, Flores, Gili Motang, and Gili Dasami, East Nusa Tenggara Province (NTT).

 The result is that the dragons that were moved to the island experienced a slight problem.
-Komodo cannot marry one of the other Komodo in his new home and also has difficulty finding prey.
+Komodo cannot marry one of the other Komodo in his new home and has difficulty finding prey.
 This indicates the signs of incest in the Komodo dragon population.

 Komodo Dragon Ecosystem